ishaan-kapoor/G63-PoPL-Project/doc/README.md

-# Comparative Analysis of Implementing PubSub in Golang vs. C++

 ## Problem Statement
 **Comparative Analysis of Implementing PubSub in Golang vs. C++** The end problem we are addressing is an empirical comparison of the performance between Golang and C++ in a Pub/Sub architecture.
 This involves examining how the intrinsic characteristics of these languages, such as concurrency management, memory handling, and execution efficiency, influence their performance in a distributed, message-oriented setting.